reachtoakhtar/ipl-stats-backend/README.md

 ## Steps to run:

-0. Make sure docker and Postgres is installed in your machine.
+0. Make sure Docker and Postgres is installed in your machine.

 1. cd to the directory which contains docker-compose.yml file and then run